willkwon-math/willkwon-math.github.io/fall2024-Muskat.md

 10/9 - Application of paradifferential calculus to Dirichlet-to-Neumann operator<br>
 10/16 - A priori estimates for Muskat problems<br>
 10/23 - Finish the proof of theorem of Nguyen-Pausader and begin the discussion on Dong-Nguyen-Gancedo.<br>
+10/30 - Crash course on layer potential theory and reformulation of the Dirichlet-to-Neumann operator via layer potentials

 ## Notes